BhuriSu/genAI/README.md

-# Building a simple End-to-End Data Engineering System
+# Data Engineering System project
 This project uses different tools such as kafka, airflow, spark, postgres and docker.

 ## Overview